Battle of Ukino

 Battle of Ukino (July 12, 1558) was the final victory of Oda Nobunaga in his struggle to unite the province of Owari against his cousin, Oda Nobukata, deputy governor of northern Owari.

 Background

 After defeating Imagawa clan of Suruga in the battle of Muraki and capturing southern provincial capital of Kiyosu (both in 1554), Oda Nobunaga united the Southern Owari under his rule.
 In 1555, Saitō Dōsan, Nobunaga's father in law and ally, retired as the lord of Mino Province (north of Owari) for his eldest son, Saitō Yoshitatsu.
 However, on January 4, 1556.
 Yoshitatsu killed his two brothers, leading to a military conflict with his father.
-Nobunaga supported Dōsan, but Yoshitatsu defeated and killed him in battle in April 1556.
+Nobunaga supported Dōsan, but Yoshitatsu defeated and killed Dōsan in battle in April 1556.

 Seeing the fall of Nobunaga's father in law as an opportunity, Oda Nobuyasu of Iwakura Castle concluded a pact with Yoshitatsu and opened hostilities against Nobunaga.